 One of the biggest pros of leaning art is the ability to go wild with creativity.
 You can layer larger pieces with smaller pieces—or, as seen in this setting from Coco Lapine Design, add a totally empty frame to make the look pop.

-Layering artwork helps to give your selectios even more depth and dimension, and can add oodles of visual interest to any space.
+Layering artwork helps to give your selections even more depth and dimension and can add oodles of visual interest to any space.
 It instantly transforms a simple bookcase, like this one, into an installation piece.

 02 of 10

 Hanging Pro: Looks Orderly

 Designers and home decorators alike have been hanging art for centuries—and there's a good reason for that.
 If you have a lot of pieces of art, leaning them can look disorderly and haphazard, but hung art creates a sense of order with clean, precise lines.

 Especially if you're displaying a lot of similarly-sized artwork, as blogger Ivory Lane did in this room, hanging it can help make it appear even more neat and organized.
 When deciding between hanging art and leaning it, consider the impression you want to give off.
 Are you into a bohemian look or do you want to stay a little more traditional?